 For Parenthesis, Use Commas, Dashes or BracketsA parenthesis is additional information added into a sentence as an explanation or an afterthought.
-For example (parenthesis shown in bold):
+For example (parenthesis shaded):

 Try reading each example with the parenthesis removed.
 It will still make sense.